 Grant awards will be based upon the availability of funds appropriated for this purpose and will be distributed through a formula-based award process.
-Programs will be awarded a base amount, and a per-child allocation is given to those programs serving more than 60 children with an active CASA volunteer in the previous fiscal year.
+Programs will be awarded a base amount, and a per-child allocation for those programs serving more than 60 children with an active CASA volunteer in the previous fiscal year.